 Through the College’s robust Service Learning program, which enhances classroom teaching with field experience opportunities, students get real-world experience while helping local nonprofits meet community needs.
 In the last two years, more than 1,800 students in 131 classes led by 38 faculty members have provided over 16,000 hours of service to 45 local agencies that serve children, adults and families.

-In addition, our non-credit offerings through the Office of Community Services & Special Programs provide professional job skills and workforce development opportunities that benefit local individuals and businesses, support regional economic growth and enhance quality of life in the region.
+In addition, our non-credit offerings through the Office of Workforce Development & Continuing Education provide professional job skills and workforce development opportunities that benefit local individuals and businesses, support regional economic growth and enhance quality of life in the region.